-- 1. Using the Deringer test cock wrench or a small adjustable wrench slightly close main test cocks number 2, 3 and 4 (A) to allow excess air to be released before closing the test cocks completely. - 2.
-Deringer 50: Using a #2 flathead screwdriver close bypass test cock number 1 and 2 (B).
-(Test cock is closed when screwdriver slot on stem is perpendicular to water flow through test cock) - 3.
-Use the "T" handles to open bypass ball valve number 1 (D) and then open bypass ball valve number 2 (C).
+- 1. Using the Deringer test cock wrench or a small adjustable wrench close main test cocks number 1, 2 and 3 (A).
+(Test cock is closed when wrench flats on stem are perpendicular to water flow through test cock) - Deringer 50/50X: Using a #2 flathead screwdriver close bypass test cock number 1 and 2 (B).
+(Test cock is closed when screwdriver slot on stem is perpendicular to water flow through test cock) - Use the "T" handles to open bypass ball valve number 1 (D) and then open bypass ball Valve number 2 (C).
 (Ball valve is open when "T" handle is parallel to water flow through ball valve) - 4.
-Double check to be certain of the following: - All cover bolts are tightened (E) - Deringer 50: Bypass check valve cover is tightened (F) - Deringer 50: Bypass meter coupling nuts are tightened (G)
+Double check to be certain of the following: - All cover bolts are tightened (E) - Deringer 50/50X: Bypass check valve cover is tightened (F) - Deringer 50/50X: Bypass meter coupling nuts are tightened (G)